Disc Archiving System Preserving Data for the Future

 – Labeling and Indexing

 Organize your collection with clear labelling and indexing.
-Include the date of manufacture and a brief description of the surface of the disc or an attached index to facilitate easy identification of the contents of each disc.
+Include the date of manufacture and a brief description of the disc’s surface or an attached index to facilitate easy identification of the contents of each disc.

 – Periodic Refresh